 Ph.D. in Computer Science (CISD)

-This program offers a course of study leading to the degree of Doctor of Philosophy (Ph.D.) in Computer Science.
+The Doctor of Philosophy (Ph.D.) in Computer Science (CISD) at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS) requires a minimum of 64 credits.
 Its cluster format combines traditional and online instruction to provide professionals the opportunity to pursue graduate study while continuing to work in their current positions.
 The program is especially well suited to those in industry, education, or government who are involved with one of the many areas of computer science and information technology.
-It provides research-oriented professionals with knowledge in the major areas of computer science the ability to develop creative solutions to substantive real-world problems.
+The CISD program provides research-oriented professionals with knowledge in the major areas of computer science the ability to develop creative solutions to substantive real-world problems.
 Each student must complete eight core courses, two research courses, and a dissertation.

-Students taking courses attend four cluster sessions per year, held quarterly over an extended weekend (Friday, Saturday, and half-day Sunday) at the university.
+Students taking courses attend four cluster sessions per year, held quarterly over an extended weekend (Friday and Saturday) at the university.
 These sessions bring together students and faculty for participation in classes, seminars, and dissertation counseling, and provide ample opportunity for student-faculty and student-student interaction.
 Between sessions, students work on course assignments and research, and participate in online activities that facilitate frequent interaction with the faculty and with other students.

 A graduate with a Ph.D. in Computer Science will have the ability to: (1) acquire advanced knowledge and deeper understanding of the field of computer science; (2) communicate professionally and ethically about computer science research issues; (3) identify, analyze, and synthesize scholarly literature related to the field of computer science; and (4) generate new knowledge through research/scholarship and disseminate that knowledge to others by demonstrating the necessary technical and intellectual skills to produce a written document that makes an original contribution to the field of computer science.